HIRO-group/HIRO-group.github.io/_posts/wiki/2020-02-08-vscode-urdf-preview.md

 # 2 Installing the Extension

 Once VS Code is up and running, type `Ctrl+Shift+X` to go to the Marketplace, where we can get some awesome extensions.
-Here's what the Marketplace looks like (it's the section on he left):
+Here's what the Marketplace looks like (it's the section on the left):

 {% include image.html url="misc/vscode_extensions.jpg" max-width="100%" description="VS Code's Marketplace" %}